supahcraig/CLDR/Demos/nifi-DFX/readme.md

 _note:  you may need to be VPN'd so your "naked" home IP may not be what you need_

 If you created the containers for Postgres & Mongo on the nifi nodes, then no additional security group rules are needed to allow connectivity.
+Apparently the EC2 instances that DFX spins up live in the default SG, same as the nifi nodes.
+So whatever traffic is allowed on the nifi nodes is also allowed on the DFX nodes, and by extension the containers/k8s pods within those nodes.

 ## Nifi Setup